sitodav/sito_schedulables_documentationonly/README.md

 ## > Introduction

-A remote tasks composition/scheduling engine for microservices.
+A remote tasks composition/scheduling engine for (REST APIs exposing) microservices.

 This demo shows the use of task composition, orchestration, and remote scheduling  for distributed systems.

-The code is intended to be added *on top of already existing codebase*, with small interventions on its part, when you want to be able to create dependencies between the microservices operations, in a schedulable and asynchronous manner. a ta
+The code is intended to be added *on top of already existing codebase*, with small interventions on its part, when you want to be able to create dependencies between the microservices operations, in a schedulable and asynchronous manner.

 Imagine that you have several operations (on different microservices or the same microservice and different APIs) and you want to couple them, in a scheduled manner
 (start the next when one or more of the previous are completed, commit only when all are completed with success, stop everything and rollback when there is an error, and so on...).
 You deploy the orchestrator microservice (and the dashboard if you want), and you can orchestrate your existing code base with minimal additional effort.